rjzaar/opencourse-project/README.md

 While it appears complex, the structure provides clear separation between each of the layers, with improvements cascading through and the potential to automate these changes with automated tests and auto updates.
 It must be honestly taken into account that the time period between drupal security updates made available and incorporated on production is critical and the new drupal complexities means this can take time.
 Any serious update should not break current sites and a 'drush up drupal' should be enough, but I'm not silly enough to guarantee that.
 I don't know of any other tool that can provide the breadth of possibilities (Drupal framework and modules) I need in a dev environment while building on and incorporating other people's work (Vardot and maybe Opigno later).
 Drupal is going to be around for a long time and building on D8 should last awhile, this is particularly appealing, though it is yet to be seen that this is a wise choice.
 The cutting edge is usually the bleeding edge.
 But so far so good.

 # SUMMARY so far
-Either fork opencourse and use your own infrastructure or fork opencourse-project and use the provided set of scripts to manage your dev, qa and prod stages.
+Either fork opencourse and use your own infrastructure or fork opencourse-project and use the provided set of scripts to manage your dev, stg and prod stages.

 # Processes
 The process is as follows:
-1) dev2qa (opencourse push)
+1) dev2stg (opencourse push)
-2) testqa (pull prod database and test)
+2) teststg (pull prod database and test)
-3) qa2prod (opencat push)
+3) stg2prod (opencat push)
-4) qa2dev (if opencourse.git not present, then pull opencourse.git and setup).
+4) stg2dev (if opencourse.git not present, then pull opencourse.git and setup).

-#dev2qa
+#dev2stg
-Make changes to move from a dev to qa environment.
+Make changes to move from a dev to stg environment.
 This is the same folder with the same database, just some changes are made to setup.
-This presumes a single dev is able to work on dev and qa on his own, without a common qa server (for now).
+This presumes a single dev is able to work on dev and stg on his own, without a common stg server (for now).
-Note database is the same between dev and qa in the forward direction.
+Note database is the same between dev and stg in the forward direction.

 - turn off dev settings
 - turn off dev modules